 I left with my tail between my legs, scolding myself silently inside my head where, I hoped, Joan wouldn’t hear me.

-BIO: Jack Rousseau is.
+_____________________________________BIO: Jack Rousseau is.
 Kcaj Uaessuor isn't.

 No comments: